zlatozar/study-scheme/Bibliography.md

 Compilers:

+- "Essentials of Programming Languages" by Daniel Friedman
 - "Essentials of Compilation: An Incremental Approach in Racket" by  Jeremy Siek
-- "Essentials of Programming Languages" by Daniel Friedman
+- "Programming Languages: An interpreter-based apporoach" by Samuel Kamin

 AI: